About Seven Months Earlier

 She looked him over.
 She could clearly see the black motorcycle logo on his dark gray T-Shirt.

 “Yeah.”
-He agreed, thinking, “The alley behind the IHOP is kinda dark–”
+He agreed, thinking, “The alley behind the IHOP gets kinda dark–”

 She shook her head, “They closed it off.
 Construction.”